The QHD algebra

 where is a one-form with values in the Lie-algebra of SU(2).
 Note that these translation operators are canonical.
 We immediately find the relation

-This relation is in fact an integrated version of the canonical commutation relations of quantum gravity formulated in terms of Ashtekar variables1.
+This relation is in fact an integrated version of the canonical commutation relations of a Yang-Mills theory and of quantum gravity formulated in terms of Ashtekar variables1.
 To see this one must expand first in terms of infinitesimal translations on M and secondly in terms of infinitesimal translations on .

-This means that the algebra of holonomy-diffeomorphisms leads us directly into the realm of canonical quantum gravity.
-A theory build over this algebra will inevitably involve the kinematical sector of quantum gravity.
+This means that the algebra of holonomy-diffeomorphisms leads us directly into the realm of quantum gauge theory.
+A theory build over this algebra will inevitably involve the kinematical sector of a gauge theory.

 Finally, the Quantum Holonomy-Diffeomorphism algebra — in short QHD(M) — is the algebra generated by HD(M) and all the translation operators .